Maariaah/interactive-cv-template-page/README.md

  ## Getting Started
  Download the project and change the content according to your needs.
  ### Prerequisites
- No prerequisites needed.
+ And guess what.. no prerequisites needed!!!:stuck_out_tongue_closed_eyes:
- Enjoy! <3
+ Enjoyyy! :sparkling_heart: